The-Anomaly/PrimeDisplay/README.md

 The Payment gate way is monnify and this is initailized via a content delivery network.
 A function that handles the payment reference `**requestForPayref()**` is called first then the payment gate is called as a callback function.
 A different function is often called when the gift a subscription `**giftSubscriptionPayref()**` is selected.

+***Individual Dashboard***

+**Navigation**
+The root component for this can be found in the ~~ SideBarNewDashboard.tsx ~~ file for the desktop screen and the ~~ DashboardNavBar.tsx ~~ file for the mobile screen.
+This component handles the navigation on the user dashboard.
+It comprises several elements (tabs) that are linked to other components.

+The *Overview* tab is linked to the ~~ NewDashboard.tsx ~~ file which can be accessed via the path "/overview".

+The *Career Insight* tab is linked to the ~~ NewDashboardFullInsight.tsx ~~ file which can be accessed via the path "/thirdpary/fullresult" that redirects to the path "/fullinsight".
+This page is only accessible to users who satisfy a condition.
+This condition is determined by the data obtained from a get request made to an endpoint with the path `/paymentstatus`.

+The *Talk to a Counselor* tab opens up an accordion that reveals two sub-tabs.

+    The *Book a private session* tab is linked to the ~~ CouncellorDates.tsx ~~ file which can be accessed via the path "/counsellordates".

+    The *Ask a Counselor* tab is linked to the ~~ NewDashboardAllMessages.tsx ~~ file which can be accessed via the pathname "/allusermessages".
+This page is only accessible to users who satisfy a condition.
+This condition is determined by the data obtained from a get request made to an endpoint with the path `/paymentstatus`.
+This data is stored in the local storage under the name "accessFeature".

+The *Recommended Task* tab is linked to the ~~ NewCouncellorsRecommendation.tsx ~~ file which can be accessed via the path "/counsellorsrecommendation".

+The *Task Todo* tab opens up an accordion that reveals two sub-tabs.

+    The *Task Overview* tab is linked to the ~~ TodoOverview.tsx ~~ file which can be accessed via the path "/todooverview".

+    The *All Task* tab is linked to the ~~ TodoList.tsx ~~ file which can be accessed via the path "/todolist".

+The *Opportunity Recommender* tab is linked to the ~~ NewDashboardJobOpportunities.tsx ~~ file which can be accessed via the path "/jobopportunities". his page is only accessible to users who satisfy a condition.
+This condition is determined by the data obtained from a get request made to an endpoint with the path `/paymentstatus`.
+This data is stored in the local storage under the name "accessFeature".

+The *Profile Builder* tab is linked to the ~~ CVProfileBuilder.tsx ~~ file which can be accessed via the path "/profilebuilder".

+The *Settings* tab is linked to the ~~ DashboardSettings.tsx ~~ file which can be accessed via the path "/dashboardsettings".

+The *Subscription* tab is linked to the ~~ NewDashboardSubsciptionPlan.tsx ~~ file which can be accessed via the path "/dashboardsubscriptionplan".

+The *Support* tab is linked to the ~~ NewDashboardSupport.tsx ~~ file which can be accessed via the path "/dashboardsupport".

+The *Logout* makes a call to `**openLogoutModal()**` which opens up a logout confirmation modal.

+***Counselor Dashboard***

+**Navigation**
+The root component for this can be found in the ~~ SideBarCounsellorDashboard.tsx ~~ file for the desktop screen and the ~~ CounsellorsDashboardNavBar.tsx ~~ file for the mobile screen.
+This component handles the navigation on the counselor dashboard.
+It comprises several elements (tabs) that are linked to other components.

+***Affiliate Dashboard***